EngineerDanny/engineerdanny.github.io/_projects/8_project.md

 ## Introduction

 Building a machine learning pipeline from scratch can be a daunting task, especially for those new to the field.
-This blog post aims to simplify this process by providing a step-by-step guide to creating a comprehensive machine learning pipeline.
+This project post aims to simplify this process by providing a step-by-step guide to creating a comprehensive machine learning pipeline.
 We'll cover everything from data preparation and model building to training, cross-validation, hyperparameter tuning, and visualization of results.

 In this post, we'll walk through the Python code necessary to build and evaluate machine learning models using libraries such as pandas, numpy, scikit-learn, PyTorch, and plotnine.
 We will start by importing the essential libraries and creating custom classes for modeling.
 These classes include a featureless baseline model, a neural network implemented in PyTorch, and a custom cross-validation class.
 We will then move on to data preparation, where we'll preprocess datasets for training and testing.

 Following data preparation, we'll train our models using various hyperparameters and generate diagnostic plots to visualize the results.
 Finally, we will apply our models to different datasets, comparing the performance of multiple algorithms to determine the best approach.

 By the end of this post, you should have a clear understanding of how to build a robust machine learning pipeline, ready to be adapted and expanded for your specific needs.
 Let's dive in!